-What To Serve with This Bacon Green Bean Recipe
+What To Serve with Brown Sugar Green Beans with Bacon

 This practically goes with about any main course.
 Chicken, beef, or pork.
 Try them with Spice Rubbed Pork Tenderloin, or Classic Homemade Meatloaf, or Crockpot Rotisserie Chicken.
 For a starch, serve alongside Garlic Butter Slow Cooker Baked Potatoes.